sb53systems/G-Code-Flow-Temperature-Controller/README.md

   ![351913375-991fe2b8-3935-46ff-816e-5b0aee981b4d](https://github.com/user-attachments/assets/602b96a8-2666-44bd-b70f-aa5c06deadd4)

   - This script doesn't support multi-tool or multi-material printing.
-  - For Bambu 3D Printers, you need :
+  - For `Bambu 3D Printers`, you need :
-    - To save the G-Code generated in Orcaslicer to a memory card or USB drive, and then print from there instead of starting the print directly from the slicer.
+    - To save the G-Code generated in Orcaslicer to a `memory card` or `USB drive`, and then print from there instead of starting the print directly from the slicer.
     - Avoid Flow calibration before printing and first layer inspection.
   - Ironing is not recommended with this script, as it can affect the desired results and increase printing time.
   - Adaptive pressure advance is not recommended with this script.
   - Delta printers kinematic limits are not supported with the current version of Klipper_Estimator.
   - Reading or generating large G-Code files with this Script can takes up to 2 minutes, depending in your CPU.
   - Processing G-Code with Arc moves will take longer, because the Klipper Estimator script will cut them into small segments based on the parameter `"mm_per_arc_segment": 0.1`.
-  - The generated G-Code is 20/40 % larger than the original one due to Temp and Speed adjustment.
+  - The generated G-Code is 10/30 % larger than the original one due to Temp and Speed adjustment.
   - This script is currently only available for `Windows OS`.
-With Delphi 12 and some changes to the source code, it can be compiled for other operating systems (I can help with this or do it later!).
+With `Delphi 12` and some changes to the source code, it can be compiled for other operating systems (I can help with this or do it later!).

 # Ideal Flow/Temperature Calibration
 The visual calibration method (effective for PETG, PLA, etc.) involves selecting the desired appearance (closest to the original filament) over 3 to 5 prints: